- BlockFi is a holistic platform for cryptocurrency fans. You can buy, sell, store, and trade assets in one place.

 Founded in the United States, BlockFi is a centralized cryptocurrency financial platform, as opposed to a decentralized financial platform (DeFi).
-As such, the company reports earnings to the IRS sends users 1099s and allows for direct purchasing of crypto through a standard banking account.
+As such, the company reports earnings to the IRS, sends users 1099s, and allows for direct purchasing of crypto through a standard banking account.

 The primary offering that BlockFi was known for was its BIA or BlockFi Interest Account.
 In many ways, its BIA was what brought them the early success they experienced, with earnings of over $100 million per year.
-Soon after, the company launched other products, including its digital wallet (BlockFi Wallet), a credit card, trading accounts, loans, and more.
-Since its inception, BIAs offered up to 4.5% returns on bitcoin and 9.5% returns on stablecoins.
+Soon after, the company launched other products, including its digital wallet (BlockFi Wallet), credit card, trading accounts, loans, and more.
+Since its inception, BIAs have offered up to 4.5% returns on bitcoin and 9.5% returns on stablecoins.

 In 2022, the Securities and Exchange Commission announced they had settled with BlockFi for 100 million dollars for violating the Securities Act of 1933 and the Investment Company Act of 1940.
 The resulting settlement requires a massive payout from BlockFi, harming their reputation and forcing them to remove their primary service, the BIA.

 Currently, BlockFi operates with three primary services, including the BlockFi Credit Card, BlockFi Wallet, and a loaning platform.

 The Founding of BlockFi: How it Happened

 BlockFi was founded in 2017 by Zac Prince and Flori Marquez.
 As stated on the official website: